 I knew then, in that instant, that things would never be the same again.
 A whole new world had just opened up to me and strangely enough, it made me look at the pens that I was already using in a different light.
 I have started to think about why I use a particular pen and what I like and don’t about the way it looks, feels and writes.

 I am now hooked.
 I am still obsessed with running to keep fit but I have found that I am becoming a bit of a pen junkie and need the new fix of trying something new.
+I now also have a Pilot Vanishing Point.
 However, my Parker 51 is still my favorite pen and will always be special as it was my first ever fountain pen.

 What was your first fountain pen?
 Do you still have it and use it, or was it something inflicted upon you by an overzealous English teacher at school?